hcharles14/EpiCompare/Command_Line_EpiCompare/README.md

 chrom_state='enhancer' #select 'enhancer' or 'promoter' state from ChromHMM model

+c.feature and sample names for datahub: specify features from ('ChromHMM15','ChromHMM18','H3K4me1','H3K4me3','H3K27ac','H3K27me3') and samples from Roadmap samples.
+These are used to generate datahub for visualization in WashU Epigenome browser.
+If one of them is empty, the tool will use the selected feature in step b and selected foreground samples in step a excluding user samples.

+Example (as shown in run_epicompare.R):

+feature_datahub=c() #select from features in c('ChromHMM15','ChromHMM18','H3K4me1','H3K4me3','H3K27ac','H3K27me3')

+sample_datahub=c() #select from Roadmap samples

-c. method: specify the method chosen using 'cutoff', 'fisher' or 'cluster' which represents Frequency cutoff, Fisher's exact test and k-means clustering.
+d. method: specify the method chosen using 'cutoff', 'fisher' or 'cluster' which represents Frequency cutoff, Fisher's exact test and k-means clustering.
 Also specify associated paramters.

 Example (as shown in run_epicompare.R):